... His Name Is A Shop

 Equally, I’m sure there are other shops of York which deserve a mention.

-Two of my favourites being Pickering Books, a long endearing Fossgate bookshop, its maze of runs each stocked to overflowing with books of every description.
+Two of my favourites being Fossgete / Pickering Books, a long endearing Fossgate bookshop, its maze of runs each stocked to overflowing with books of every description.
 I can imagine it was around in the times of Peter Pickering who made his name as a City keeper immediately after WW2 before going onto bigger and better things whilst Mick Pickering, one of Denis Smith’s lesser successes, lasting just the 1986/7 season, wouldn’t have had much time to browse its shelves.

 Never a photographer, so Dixons on Market Street was never a go to shop for me, part of the Currys chain, it was stocked with state of the art cameras.
 In my time, we’ve had a couple of Dixons, Kevin and Matt, neither set Bootham Crescent alight.
 Across the road, down Peter Lane there was a Kays catalogue office for many years, I recall full of attractive young ladies, all much better at defending their honour than Roy Kay was at defending his goal.